.Introduction

 Magistral’s Approach for Equity Research

 Magistral is an equity research firm that focuses on Fundamental Research to find out the intrinsic value of a stock using multiple sources.
-Our methodology takes into account multiple sources to start with and those sources are continually refreshed to update the model to carry the latest intelligence.
+We start with multiple sources in our methodology and continually refresh those sources to update the model with the latest intelligence.
 We also prepare customized Equity Research report.
 Here is how our Equity Research Process looks like

 Our equity research services are customizable and scalable as per clients’ requirements.
 Magistral has delivered multiple Equity Research projects in the past